-Once every month, we host a SUNSTAR Conversations PRO webinar.
-A series of open conversations with leading experts from the oral care field, dedicated to oral health challenges through different life stages.
+Once every month, we host a webinar part of a series of open conversations with leading experts from the oral care field, dedicated to oral health challenges through different life stages.
 During the first edition, streamed on March 11, 2021, we discussed the very start of a new life: pregnancy.
 What are the implications of a bi-directional relationship between pregnancy and oral health, and how can we seize pregnancy as a unique opportunity to achieve long-lasting behavior change?
 Find out below what the experts, prof. dr. Mia Geisinger and prof. dr. Phoebus Madianos, had to say.

 The influence of pregnancy on oral health

 Already in the early sixties, it was acknowledged by Silness and Löe that pregnancy could influence oral health, with periodontal health in particular.
 Professor Geisinger explains: “Even in patients who don’t have an increased dental biofilm mass, there seems to be an increased amount of inflammation.
 Usually this increases over the course of pregnancy, peaking and then plateauing in the second and third trimester, and usually resolves after partition”.
 Professor Madianos adds: “Indeed, the increased inflammatory response is mainly driven by elevated levels of hormones in pregnant women.”
 He continues: “It is important to realize that pregnancy on its own doesn’t necessarily turns gingivitis into periodontitis.
 However, when women start their pregnancy with periodontitis, this can get worse, exactly because of the exaggerated inflammatory reaction due to sex hormones”.

 67-100% of pregnant women develop pregnancy gingivitis.
 The increased inflammatory response is mainly driven by elevated levels of sex hormones.